Top Marketing Metrics Your Agency Should Be Tracking

 PPC goals are created by determining what the client needs to grow and defining metrics within the PPC dashboard to match it.
 For example, we utilize close rate, website traffic, and tracked conversion actions to find the whole picture and link it to overall lead and revenue growth.

-Another benefit of tracking paid marketing metrics in a single platform is that it makes it easier to compare different campaigns side by side, enabling marketing teams to understand which strategies work best for their particular goals.
-That way, ROAS (Return on Ad Spend) can quickly and easily be compared between Google, Meta, LinkedIn, and more.
+Another benefit of tracking paid marketing metrics in a single platform is that it makes it easier to compare different campaigns side by side, giving advertisers a clearer view of which strategies work best for their particular goals.
+That way, ROAS (Return on Ad Spend) or cost per marketing qualified lead can quickly and easily be compared between Google, Meta, LinkedIn, and more.

 3. SEO Marketing Metrics

-Although the end goal of SEO marketing is to drive visitors, leads, and sales from organic search listings, several key leading indicators make up any successful SEO strategy, and these elements need to be tracked to ensure overall success.
+Although the end goal of SEO marketing is to drive visitors, leads, and sales from organic search listings, several key leading indicators make up any successful search engine optimization strategy, and these elements need to be tracked to ensure overall success.

 Tracking keyword rankings allows marketing teams to understand how well they rank in SERPs for specific keywords or phrases that their target audience will likely use when searching online.